 "The primary driver of the U.S.’s position as the worldwide leader in innovation and entrepreneurship is due to tireless, talented, hardworking immigrants coming to our shores over the years to live their dreams and build better lives for themselves and their families.
 I know it, because I’ve lived it.

 I owe everything to this country.
 I want others to dream big, come here to start their businesses, and create American jobs."

-Levchin has, through the course of his meteoric rise to success, maintained a close connection with his alma mater.
-He has given talks on the University of Illinois campus several times over the years, including a 2014 keynote for Computer Science’s 50th Anniversary Celebration, hosted networking events for students and alumni, and created the Frima Lukatskaya Scholarship in Computer Science, in honor of his grandmother.
+Through the course of his meteoric rise to success, Levchin has maintained a close connection with his alma mater.
+He has given talks on campus several times over the years, including a 2014 keynote for Computer Science’s 50th Anniversary Celebration, hosted networking events for students and alumni, and created the Frima Lukatskaya Scholarship in Computer Science, in honor of his grandmother.

-On Saturday, May 12, 2018, Max Levchin will return to campus once again to provide the keynote address at the University of Illinois Commencement ceremony.
+On Saturday, May 12, 2018, Max Levchin returned to campus once again to address a stadium full of graduates as keynote speaker for Illinois' 147th Commencement ceremony.

 Your investment will change lives.
 Please join us in supporting the next generation of Illini engineers.